In the back of the net is a blog by and for footballaholics in New Zealand.

-Kicked off on Blogspot in 2009 as a personal space for the football ravings of Enzo Giordani, over 500 posts and half a million page views later there are now six bloggers in regular action here doing the best they can to serve the New Zealand football loving community.
+Kicked off on Blogspot in 2009 as a personal space for the football ravings of Enzo Giordani, almost 1,000 posts and a million page views later there are now seven bloggers in action here doing the best they can to serve the New Zealand football loving community.

 Our mission is to fill the void left by the disappearance of New Zealand football magazines from our nation’s newsstands via the motto: ‘if you want a job done properly, you’ve got to do it yourself’.

 Others are welcome to join in the madness!
 If you’d like to contribute, or get in touch for any other reason, e-mail casagiordani at orcon dot net dot nz.

 What do I know about football?
 ‘Sweet FA’.
 I try very hard not to give anyone the completely false impression that I’m in any way any sort of expert.
 I just love watching the game, photographing it and writing about it.
 I go to as many local games as I can and, when my beloved AS Roma is playing, I yell and scream at frozen pixelated blurs on the internet.
 I tend to write about the experience of being a fan more than the finer points of the game.

 When Ella was a high school student, and seen around school without a ball under her arm or at her feet, her deputy principal would inquire as to whether she was feeling alright.
 A Waiheke Islander currently exiled in Wellington, her interests span football culture, the development of the women’s game, and having a kickabout herself.
 Born too late to truly appreciate the glory days of her beloved Nottingham Forest (beyond some scratchy YouTube videos), Ella now lives with the slightly masochistic (yet eternal) hope that those days will soon return.